vjcspy/meta/devdocs/TEMPLATE.md

 ### 📌 Technical Debt (Optional)
 - [Describe any technical debt incurred]

-## 🔍 Review Checklist

-### Before closing the ticket, ensure:
-- [ ] Documentation is updated
-- [ ] Code adheres to coding standards
-- [ ] CHANGELOG.md is updated with a brief description of your changes

 ## 💬 Notes & Comments (Optional)
 > Add any additional notes or important context here